yohannes2025/project3/README.md

 ## Game Overview

-In Battleships, each player commands a fleet of ships strategically placed on a grid.
-The objective is to locate and "sink" the opponent’s fleet by guessing their ship positions through a series of targeted strikes.
-The game involves strategic thinking as players must conceal their ship placements while trying to discover their opponent’s.
+In Battleships, the player commands a fleet of ships strategically placed on a grid.
+The objective is to locate and "sink" the opponent’s fleet, in this case which the computer by guessing their ship positions through a series of targeted strikes.
+The game involves strategic thinking as player must conceal his/her ship placements while trying to discover and destroy his/her opponent’s.

 ## Why should you play the battleship game?
 Battleships is more than just a game-it's a test of strategy, anticipation, and patience.
 Its simplicity makes it accessible, while its depth keeps players coming back for more.
 Whether played on paper, a game board, or digitally, it remains an enduring favorite in family game nights and competitive play.